Nigeria at 64: Fela’s Mother And Other Notable Women Who Contributed to Nigeria’s Independence

 From films documenting Nigeria's hard-fought journey to freedom to historical landmarks that preserve the nation's legacy, there is no better time to celebrate the triumphs and challenges that have shaped Nigeria into what it is today.

-In his 2024 Independence Day address, President Bola Ahmed Tinubu urged Nigerians to believe in the nation's promise and work together towards a brighter future as it continues to march forward into its 64th year of Independence.
+In his 2024 Independence Day address, President Bola Ahmed Tinubu urged Nigerians to believe in the nation's promise and work together toward a brighter future as it continues to march forward into its 64th year of Independence.

 PAY ATTENTION: Сheck out news that is picked exactly for YOU ➡️ find the “Recommended for you” block on the home page and enjoy!